- Borrow & Request

-Prior to your visit to SCARC, please visit our website and use the search box in the upper right corner to search our holdings for collections relevant to your topic or story.
-For more information on how to find and request rare books and archival materials, what happens when you visit SCARC, and how to read a collection guide, take a look at our guide, Guide to the Special Collections and Archives Research Center.
+As you begin thinking about your story, please visit our website and use the search box in the upper right corner to search our holdings for relevant collections.
+For more information on how to find rare books and archival materials, what happens when you visit SCARC, and how to read a collection guide, take a look at the "Finding SCARC Materials" tab on the "Reference and Research Services" page.

 Cite your sources